Marcus Tulio Tanaka: International career

 Tulio obtained his Japanese citizenship on 10 October 2003.
 He played for the Japan U23 national team at the 2004 Olympic Games.
 He played as centre-back in full time in all three matches.

 Tulio made his debut for the Japan's senior national team on 9 August 2006, against Trinidad and Tobago.
 He scored his first goal for Japan on 15 November 2006 in a 2007 Asian Cup qualifier against Saudi Arabia.

-He missed 2007 AFC Asian Cup finals due to an injury.
+He missed the 2007 AFC Asian Cup finals due to injury.
 His absence was a big blow to the Japan national team.

-He was selected Japan for 2010 FIFA World Cup.
+He was selected for the Japan national team for 2010 FIFA World Cup.
 On 30 May, he scored for Japan against England in the 7th minute of a World Cup warm-up, and also scored for England against Japan in the form of an own goal 67 minutes later.
-As Japan's captain Yuji Nakazawa later did the same thing, the game finished 2–1 for England.
+As Japan's captain Yuji Nakazawa later also scored an own goal, the game finished 2–1 for England.
 On 4 June, he scored for Ivory Coast against Japan in the form of an own goal in the 13th minute of a friendly match.
 Three minutes later, he injured Côte d'Ivoire attacker Didier Drogba's elbow which was fractured by a high challenge from Tulio.

 At the 2010 FIFA World Cup, he played full time in all four matches as center back with Yuji Nakazawa.
 Japan qualified to the knockout stage.
-This tournament is his last match for Japan.
+This tournament was his last performance for Japan.
 He played 43 games and scored 8 goals for Japan.